yume-chan/ya-webadb/libraries/struct/README.md

 ## Compatibility

 Here is a list of features, their used APIs, and their compatibilities.
-If you don't use an optional feature, you can ignore its requirement.
+If an optional feature is not actually used, its requirements can be ignored.

 Some features can be polyfilled to support older runtimes, but this library doesn't ship with any polyfills.